 1. Banana Coconut Pecan Muffins – We love banana muffins, or banana-anything really.
 This recipe is a great base for customizing some portable nutritious snacks.
 Want more fiber?
 Use whole wheat pastry flour in place of the all-purpose.
 Prefer less-refined sweeteners?
 Use coconut or palm sugar in place of the raw sugar.
 Need nut-free?
 Skip the nutty add-ins, or swap them for raisins, oats, or seeds.
 Prefer gluten-free?
 Gluten-free oat flour (a.k.a. ground oats) is amazing with bananas, or you can use your favorite gluten-free flour blend (with a touch of xanthan or guar gum).
-Click the link above or the photo for the recipe.
+This recipe was created by La Pure Mama.

 2. Low Sugar Chocolate Coconut Milk – They say that chocolate milk is the “ultimate” post-workout snack, but I still find it hard to believe that my body needs that much sugar after I just spent an hour detoxifying it.
 And, of course, there is the whole dairy issue.
 Appearing as an answer to my quandry, I recently discovered So Delicious Chocolate Coconut MIlk Beverage in single serve packages!
 It is perfect for on-the-go, lunch boxes, after school, and oh yes, definitely post workout.
 As an added bonus, they are significantly lower in sugar than chocolate milk (or other brands of dairy-free chocolate milk alternative for that matter!), fortified, certified vegan, certified gluten-free, kosher parve, free of all top allergens (aside from coconut), and yes, they taste great!
-Click here for a So Delicious Coupon
+I shared this find with a good friend, and she was so excited to put these in the lunch of her little one, “Now I’ll be cool mom!”

 3. Chocolaty GORP – Who says the “P” has to be peanuts?
 We also love dairy-free chocolate chips + Good ‘Ol Raisins and Pecans, or Pistachios, or Pumpkin Seeds, or Pretzels.
 Really, as long as the chocolate is in there, Tony will eat it.